zhemp/Haskell-ToDo/README.md

 ## Group Members
 Jiajie Wang, Zihan Lyu, Zheming Pu

+## Acknowledgment
+We used the demo provided by the author of the brick library **but** just as a extremely basic starter skeleton: `https://github.com/jtdaugherty/brick/blob/master/programs/ListViDemo.hs`.

+It is just a demo for showing how to use the brick.widget.list, and it can be seen a part of brick.
+Except we still use widget.list as a core component in our data structure, there is no similiarity between our code and the demo.
+All the features in our project and the demo are different.
+Although the demo has add, delete, moving selection functionalities, our implementation is totally **different**, our functions behavior is totally **different**.

+I want to say thanks to the demo since it does help my team a lot at the very beginning.
+It tells the basic functions (theApp, main, appEvent, drawUI) we need to implement, the basic operation I can do on widget.list.
+But those are all we got from the demo. **All features (add, move, delete, create main/sub tasks, priority, undo, clear all .etc) are implemented by ourselves.**

 ## How to install
 This project based on brick-0.73 and only be supported on Unix based system.
 1. `$ git clone https://github.com/zhemp/Haskell-ToDo.git`